Portsmouth Transfer News: Norwich youngster seals loan move to Burton following Blues exit and Accrington interest

-Portsmouth Transfer News: Norwich youngster Gassan Ahadme seals loan move to Burton following Blues exit and Accrington interest
+Portsmouth Transfer News: Norwich youngster Gassan Ahadme seals permanent move to Burton following Blues exit and Accrington interest

 Pompey have confirmed the departure of Norwich loanee Gassan Ahadme.

-The striker’s temporary stay at Fratton Park has been cancelled early in order for him to complete a permanent move to Burton.
+The striker’s temporary stay at Fratton Park has been cancelled early in order for him to complete a fresh loan move to Burton.

 It ends his five-month stay on the south coast from East Anglia following a successful trial in the summer.